dyo/dyo/README.md

 1. ### Errors

-	1. Error Boundaries, `componentDidCatch`
+	1. Error boundaries through `componentDidCatch`

 1. ### setState

-	1. As an Object
+	1. As with a Object
-	1. As a Promise
+	1. As with a Promise
-	1. As an Implicit return
+	1. As with an implicit return

 1. ### Lifecycle